MetaRocq/metarocq/INSTALL.md

 There is a workspace file directly available with the project.
 To use it:
-1. Run `opam switch link name_switch"
+1. Run `opam switch link name_switch`
-2. Open vscode with `code .vscode/metarocq.code-workspace
+2. Open vscode with `code .vscode/metarocq.code-workspace`